cms-opendata-workshop/workshop-lesson-docker-preexercises/bin/boilerplate/CONTRIBUTING.md

 # Contributing

-The CMSDAS training material and its repositories are open source projects, and we welcome contributions of all kinds: new lessons,
+The CMS Open Data Workshop training material and its repositories are open source projects, and we welcome contributions of all kinds: new lessons,